cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

   </tr>
   <tr>
     <td>Longevity of ML assets</td>
-    <td>With traditional software assets, such as binaries, there is some expectation of backwards compatiblility (in the case of, for example, Java, this compatibility of binaries has spanned decades).
-ML Assets such as binaries will need to have some reasonable backwards compatiblity.
-Versioning of artifacts for serving the model are also important (but typically that is a better known challenge).
+    <td>With traditional software assets, such as binaries, there is some expectation of backwards compatibility (in the case of, for example, Java, this compatibility of binaries has spanned decades).
+ML Assets such as binaries will need to have some reasonable backwards compatibility.
+Versioning of artefacts for serving the model are also important (but typically that is a better known challenge).
 In the case of backwards breaking changes, ML assets such as training scripts, tests and data sets will need to be accessed to reproduce a model for the new target runtime.</td>
   </tr>
   <tr>
     <td>Managing and tracking trade-offs</td>